puakehaulani/puakehaulani/README.md

 ### a l o h a 🦈
 ✖️ i'm a new full stack developer who is insatiably curious
 ✖️ darkmode always
-✖️ i'm learning react-native, aws & python, and solidifying javascript & MERN stack
+✖️ i'm learning xcode/swift, google cloud, & aws
+✖️ feeling solid in MERN stack and React Native
 ✖️ i'm always open to collaborating on projects and ideas

 <!--